ialikh72/ali-s-first-repository/README.md

-# ali-s-first-repository
+# ali's-first-repository
-this is my first repository on  github
+This is my first repository on github.
+Author- M.ali